Skip to content

 [D]

-How did smiling in photographs become post-Victorian norm?
+How did smiling in photographs become a post-Victorian norm?

 答案与解析 (Answers)